CYBER-READINESS AND DATA PRIVACY

 Data Privacy

-Our processes are regularly reviewed and enhanced based on regulatory developments and stakeholder feedback, in consultation with our Legal department to ensure ongoing adherence to applicable data protection laws.
+Our processes are regularly reviewed and enhanced based on regulatory developments and stakeholder feedback, in consultation with the Legal department to ensure ongoing adherence to applicable data protection laws.
 Annually, our employees are also required to complete training on data protection.
+The Company’s Social Media Guidelines advocate employees’ responsibility on the use of social media, including taking precautions for the protection of information privacy.

-CDL’s Social Media Guidelines advocate employees’ responsibility on the use of social media, including taking precautions for the protection of information privacy.
-In 2022, there were no substantiated complaints concerning breaches of customer privacy, theft, leak and loss of customer data or critical information.
+In 2023, there were no substantiated complaints concerning breaches of customer privacy, theft, leak and loss of customer data or critical information across CDL Group.

 External Engagement and Due Diligence